adjtomo/pyadjoint/docs/usage.rst

 windows can be independent of the first set of windows, but must contain the same number of windows.
 Each window will be compared in order.

-The ``choice`` parameter in the :func:`~pyadjoint.main.calculate_adjoint_source` function signals to Pyadjoint modifications to the input arguments may be required.
-See individual adjoint sources for their respective usage.

 .. note::